Stop State Capture

 Sustainable Population Australia’s ‘Say NO to a Big Australia‘ campaign is responding to public outrage.
 It has a pragmatic approach to achieving its goals, given the current state of our political process.
 It aims “to make high migration THE election issue and force a policy shift.”

-Constitutional reform is required.
+Constitutional reform is required for that to happen.
 We need a referendum on plebiscites.
-The constitution should be amended to make it possible for a significant number of citizen signatories on a petition to initiate a plebiscite.
-A Yes result should achieve at least 60% and it should be binding on the government of the day.
+The constitution should be amended to make it possible for a certain (significant) number of citizen signatories on a petition to initiate a plebiscite.
+The petition should compel parliament to introduce a Bill and consider it.
+Currently, only the ruling party or coalition can initiate a bill for a plebiscite.
+Parliament could still vote the Bill down, but members would then be accountable for the way the voted at the next election.
+If the Bill passes, a Yes result should require at least 60% of the whole electorate to succeed.
+The result should be binding on the government of the day.
+Remember, plebiscites cannot change the constitution, they are designed for individual policy issues such as conscription, the national anthem, the national flag and involvement in a foreign war.
 This is a safeguard against state capture.

 The extent to which immigration policy has become uncoupled from public opinion also illustrates how unrepresentative our electoral system is.
 We also need a referendum on the electoral system to make it a more proportional representation of the electorate’s will, as Tasmania, the ACT, New Zealand and most European countries have.